ultraq/thymeleaf-ifnotnull-dialect/README.md

 ### text

-A combination of `th:if` and `th:text`, runs the expression given to it and if it's not `null`, will output both the element and the result of the expression as a text node of the element.
+A combination of `th:if` and `th:text`, runs the expression given to it and, if it's not `null`, outputs both the element and the result of the expression as a text node of the element.

 ```html